Find Services

 Offers consistent and intensive contextualized classroom instruction in reading, writing, math, oral/written communication, and technology, with a focus on career exploration and workforce preparation.
 CVCC's ABE Academy lasts for 3 years, but the community college itself also offers additional certificate classes for interested students.

-Service Areas: Alexander, Catawba
+Service Areas: Catawba, Alexander

 Phone: (828) 632-8221